Solving Bayesian Inverse Problems via Variational Autoencoders: Results

-For our numerical experiments, we consider the following cases: \begin{enumerate} \item four noise levels $\noiselevel = 0, 0.01, 0.05, 0.1$ \item four sizes of training datasets $\numdatatrain = 50, 500, 1000, 5000$ \item four choices of the JSD family $\penJS = 0.00001, 0.001, 0.1, 0.5$ \item modelled PtO map and learned PtO map. \end{enumerate} For our numerical simulations, in some cases, selecting $\penJS \geq 0.5$ may yield an unstable training procedure with exploding gradients and so we only display results with $\penJS$ as high as $\penJS = 0.5$.
-The computational cost of training is detailed in Section \ref{SecComputationalCost} of the Appendix.
-The table of relative errors and figures are found in Section \ref{SecResults2DHeat} of the Appendix with each figure set and subsection representing a noise level and dataset size.
-Note that we have elected to only display the cross-sectional predictions and not the predictions over the full domain since the latter provides no insight on the uncertainty.
 Before continuing to a detailed discussion, we address the comment in Section \ref{SecRegOptProblem} regarding the adoption of a crude Monte-Carlo approximation using our PoI data.
 The overall feasibility of our obtained uncertainty estimates indicate that it is sufficient to use only one PoI datapoint.
 We postulate that any inaccuracies resulting from such a crude approximation is alleviated by the variety of information embedded in the training dataset.
 Indeed, since the weights are used to capture the statistics of a whole training dataset, the amortized nature of our inference method perhaps reduces the requirement for accurate Monte-Carlo approximations.
 Moreover, in the original VAE paper \cite{kingma2013auto}, the authors observed that, providing the number of training data $\numdatatrain$ was large enough, using only one draw from the model posterior to approximate the expected value of the likelihood term was sufficient to obtain good results.
 This finding regarding the approximation of the likelihood term mirrors ours regarding the posterior data misfit term.